-Peak 10420 is a 2.1 mile moderately trafficked loop trail located near Salt Lake City, UT that features a lake and is rated as moderate.
+Peak 10420 is a 2.1 mile moderately trafficked loop trail located near Salt Lake City, Utah that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible from May until October.
 Dogs are also able to use this trail.

 Peak 10420 is both and out and back and loop trail at the top of Guardsman Pass in Big Cottonwood Canyon.
 Peak 10420 is a short but very steep trail.
 There is an elevation gain of about 930 feet in less than a mile.
 Spectacular views in all directions.
 You can loop around Bloods Lake or continue on to Clayton Peak.

 What a great hike to bag a 10,000+ ft summit!
 Yes, this is a steep hike, but the trail is plenty wide and the views at the top are incredible.
 Did this about a week ago and there was a dabbling of snow at the top.
 The hike down (the south side) was a bit steep.
 My wife and I managed this hike with a 2 year old in a backpack and an 8 month old in a carrier.

 Made this a loop by going down the south side of the summit (towards Clayton Peak) and dropping into the gulch below and passing by Bloods Lake.